dtkerns/d2/readme.txt

 ifeq ($(llg),1)
 to get a .llg file

-2) runnning the dosage script, passing the top of the tree it calls make 2x first with ll=1 then a second time w/ llg=1
+2) runnning the d2 script, passing the top of the tree it calls make 2x first with ll=1 then a second time w/ llg=1

 it then generates 2 files that contain the list of .ll and .llg files